CarltonTB/Battleship/README.md

 AUTHOR: Carlton Brady

 DESCRIPTION:
-This project lets you play battleship on the command line against a smart opponent or a dumb opponent.
-The dumb opponent takes random guesses and the smart opponent makes guesses that are smart given the state of the board.
-For example, the smart opponent will take shots 1 space away from previous shots that were a hit.
+This project lets you play battleship on the command line against a computer opponent.

 CONFIGURATION:
 The list of ships available in the game can be configured in the ships.txt file.